 Hey, Siri!
 Okay, Google!
 Hey, Cortana!
 Hey, Alexa!

-As the number of voice searches and smart devices grows, content optimized for voice search will become more popular.
+As the number of voice searches and smart devices grows, content optimized for voice search is becoming more important.
 Optimizing for voice search is similar to regular SEO, except with a few extra layers.
 It’s important to keep in mind how people use voice search.
 While text searches may use single words or sentence fragments, voice searches are generally more specific, using entire questions.
-Most voice search results also appear as featured snippets, which we’ll discuss more in the next section.

 When optimizing for voice search, it is important to consider context.
 How might someone use a voice search to find your content?
 Since voice searches generally utilize entire questions—usually containing who, what, when, where, why or how—informational and instructional content is ideal.
 For example, a post from a landscaping company about how to transplant a tree might appear in a voice search that’s useful for gardeners in the midst of planting.
 A more detailed post about ideal soil, water, and sun conditions for particular trees might be too in-depth to arise in a voice search.
 This content may still be valuable, and may even attract more conversions since it indicates deeper interest, but it simply isn’t right for a voice search query.